jundalisay/spblist/content/en/research/keynes/general-theory/chapter-12f.md

 **Only experience, however, can show how far management of the interest rate can continuously stimulate the appropriate volume of investment.** *

-> *Superphysics Note: All that Keynes' system did is to create a lose-lose situation where raising interest rates causes recession, but lowering interest rates causes inflation.
+{{< n n="All that Keynes' system did is to create a lose-lose situation where raising interest rates causes recession, but lowering interest rates causes inflation.
 Our solution is to bring back barter so that it can absorb the unemployment and excess capacity during recessions.
 This will create a win-win solution where interest rates are much less relevant.
-This was the case in Classical Economics before the Federal Reserve was established.
+This was the case in Classical Economics before the Federal Reserve was established." >}}